Admany/SwiProx/README.md

 ---

 ## What is SwiProx?
-SwiProx is a modern, feature-rich proximity chat mod for Minecraft Forge 1.20.1+ that brings immersive, realistic voice and text chat to your server.
+SwiProx is a modern, feature-rich proximity chat mod for Minecraft Forge 1.20.1+ that brings immersive, realistic text chat to your server.
 It supports:
 - Proximity-based chat (local, whisper, yell, global)
 - Cave echo, wind, and underwater effects
 - Anti-spam, cooldowns, and message distortion